Core Sinosplice Resources for Learning Chinese

-The following resources were developed by John over the years:
+The following resources were developed by John over the years.
+These are the ones you should be sure to check out first:

 Pronunciation of Mandarin Chinese: Setting the Record Straight is a response to the glut of bad information on the harder points of the pronunciation of Mandarin.

-As a learner and later as a learning consultant, John has been very cognizant of the learning processe.
+As a learner and later as lead consultant at AllSet Learning, John has been very cognizant of the learning process.
 Here is a simplified version of what he has noticed.

-If you’ve decided to learn to speak Chinese and you’re anything like me, this is what you can expect.
+If you’ve decided to learn to speak Chinese and you’re anything like John, this is what you can expect.
+Hint: this might take a while!

-Exercises developed by John Pasden as a masters student specifically designed to target problems with the pronunciation of tone combinations.
+Exercises developed by John Pasden as a masters student in applied linguistics, specifically designed to target problems with the pronunciation of tone combinations.
+Since John championed them, tone pairs have since become a vital resource to all learners.

 Chinese grammar poses learners with special challenges at each level.
 Learn what to expect here.